 THE PEOPLE YOU MEET IN LONDON | Darrin Henry

-I don’t know about you, but whenever I see a police car on the road coming up behind me, or just passing police officers on the street, I irrationally feel a little guilty!
+Now, I don’t know about you, but whenever I see a police car in the rear view mirror, or just passing police officers on the street, I irrationally feel a little guilty!
 Okay, perhaps guilty is not quite the right word, self-conscious maybe; I quickly check my speedometer even though other vehicles are zipping by me.
-If I’m out on the street I try to look ‘normal’ as though I wasn’t looking normal before!
+If I’m out walking on the street I try to look ‘normal’ as though I wasn’t looking normal before!

-Anyway, the point of this ramble is another ‘Yikes – police!’ moment which turned out to be good fun.
+Anyway, the point of this ramble is another ‘Yikes – police!’ moment.

 Celia and Kirsty

-These two happy ladies caught our attention sitting in the sunshine by the river Thames, chatting and laughing whilst eating ice creams.
-We were near the London Bridge area on the south side of the river.
+These two happy ladies caught our attention sitting in the sunshine by the river, chatting and laughing whilst eating ice creams.
+It’s summer and the city of London weather is gorgeous.
+We had been following our River Thames map for tourists which has brought us to this busy spot, near London Bridge on the south side of the river.

 “Visiting London for just a day – you’d have to stay longer than a day, there’s just too much to do down here.
 I think just walking around, you see so much of the city and you take in so many things.
-But you need a bit longer than a day really.”
+But you need a bit longer than trying to do London in a day really.”

-I realise it’s time to deviate from my prepared questions about sightseeing in London, after all, it’s not every day you get to question a police officer!
+I realise it’s time to deviate from my prepared questions about sightseeing, after all, it’s not every day you get to question a London metropolitan police officer!
 Celia is happy to oblige.

 Street Interviews In The City Of London